 From the 1500s to the 1700s, various groups spent time in this dry and challenge land, including Spanish explorers such as Coronado, Plains Apache, Comanche, and New Mexican buffalo hunters and traders.
 White people arrived in the late 1800s.
 One of the most famous, Charles Goodnight ran cattle in the canyon, purchased land for John Adair, and eventually helped create the well-known J.A.
 Ranch.

 Caprock Canyons S.P. offers miles of hiking trails through canyons and over ridges, offering amazing views of the rugged landscape.
+Pole Canyon Ranch (reservations required) is accessible with a fee.
+Their website will have more information.

 The photographs in this gallery are available as prints or digital files.
 Please do not hesitate to contact me if you have any questions.